Study Permit (Canada)

 Identity & travel

-• Passport (valid for the intended stay)
+• Passport (valid for intended stay)

 • Digital photo